About Sal Castro

 Program Benefits/Goals

-- Examine the legacy of Sal Castro and the relevance of his work for teacher activism
+- Examine the legacy of Sal Castro and the Women of the 1968 Walkouts and the relevance of their work for empowering student leaders

 - Identify advocacy strategies for equity and justice within the education system

-- Analyze the transformative potential of education projects using YPAR, Ethnic Studies, and Community-Based Activism
+- Analyze the transformative potential of education programs through Ethnic Studies and Community and Civic-Based Engagement

-- Engage in critical self-reflection and strategies of self-care
+- Engage in critical self-reflection and social identity development

-The course is intended for “teaching teams” (classroom educators, administration, district level, counselors, TOSAs, etc.) who are involved in the development of their district’s Ethnic Studies program and/or the development of student leaders committed to civic and community engagement and activism.
+The course is intended for “teaching teams” (classroom educators, counselors, TOSAs, administration at district and site levels, etc.) who are involved in the development and support of their district’s Ethnic Studies program and/or the development of student leaders committed to civic and community engagement and activism.
 In the spirit of building capacity and community, we encourage districts and schools to send a team.

 Latest News